-The C3RS/IMOU will apply to all HOG employees who are represented by the Parties described in Article 1 and under the signatories to this C3RS/IMOU, including employees in training or probationary status.
-Employees must submit an accepted C3RS report, subject to conditions in Article 7.1 of this C3RS/IMOU, to have protection from discipline from HOG and/or FRA civil enforcement.
-Additionally, HOG will be exempt from FRA civil enforcement under the same terms as these individuals for accepted C3RS reports.
+The C3RS/IMOU will apply to all NJT employees who are represented by the Parties described in Article 1 and governed by the signatories to this C3RS/IMOU, including employees in training or probationary status.
+Employees must submit an accepted C3RS report, subject to conditions in Article 7.1 of this C3RS/IMOU, to have protection from discipline from NJT and/or FRA civil enforcement.
+Additionally, NJT will be exempt from FRA civil enforcement under the same terms as these individuals for accepted C3RS reports.
 This C3RS/IMOU does not alter or modify any Collective Bargaining Agreement.